Cyprus: Geography

 Cyprus is the third largest island in the Mediterranean Sea, after the Italian islands of Sicily and Sardinia, both in terms of area and population.
 It is also the world's 80th largest by area and world's 51st largest by population.
-It measures 240 km long from end to end and 100 km wide at its widest point, with Turkey 75 km to the north.
+It measures 240 km long from end to end and 100 km wide at its widest point.
 It lies between latitudes 34° and 36° N, and longitudes 32° and 35° E.

-Other neighbouring territories include Lebanon and Syria to the east and southeast (105 and 108 km, respectively), Israel 200 km to the southeast, the Gaza Strip 427 kilometres (265 mi) to the southeast, Egypt 380 km to the south, and Greece to the northwest: 280 km to the small Dodecanesian island of Kastellorizo (Megisti), 400 km to Rhodes and 800 km to the Greek mainland.
-Cyprus is at the crossroads of three continents, with some sources placing Cyprus in Europe, and some sources placing Cyprus in Western Asia and the Middle East.
+Neighbouring territories include Turkey 75 kilometres (47 mi) to the north, Lebanon and Syria to the northeast (105 and 108 km, respectively), Israel 200 kilometres (124 mi) to the southeast, Egypt 380 km to the south, and Greece to the west: 280 km to the small Dodecanesian island of Kastellorizo, 400 km to Rhodes and 800 km to the Greek mainland.
+Cyprus is at the crossroads of three continents, with some sources placing Cyprus in Europe, and some sources placing Cyprus in Western Asia and within the Levant in the Middle East.

 The physical relief of the island is dominated by two mountain ranges, the Troodos Mountains and the smaller Kyrenia Range, and the central plain they encompass, the Mesaoria.
 The Mesaoria plain is drained by the Pedieos River, the longest on the island.
 The Troodos Mountains cover most of the southern and western portions of the island and account for roughly half its area.
 The highest point on Cyprus is Mount Olympus at 1952 m, in the centre of the Troodos range.
 The narrow Kyrenia Range, extending along the northern coastline, occupies substantially less area, and elevations are lower, reaching a maximum of 1024 m.
 The island lies within the Anatolian Plate.

 Cyprus contains the Cyprus Mediterranean forests ecoregion.
 It had a 2018 Forest Landscape Integrity Index mean score of 7.06/10, ranking it 59th globally out of 172 countries.

 Geopolitically, the island is subdivided into four main segments.
 The Republic of Cyprus occupies the southern two-thirds of the island (59.74%).
 The Turkish Republic of Northern Cyprus occupies the northern third (34.85%), and the United Nations-controlled Green Line provides a buffer zone that separates the two and covers 2.67% of the island.
 Lastly, there are two bases under British sovereignty on the island: Akrotiri and Dhekelia, covering the remaining 2.74%.